AndrewFraser95/AwayDay/README.md

 # Welcome
 Welcome to "Away Day - Safety".
 An angular app trying to answer all parameters of the following requirement:

-"...A list of recorded crimes [2] for Premier League Football Stadiums [1] sorted by year and month.[3]"
+"...A list of recorded crimes (Step 2) for Premier League Football Stadiums (Step 1) sorted by year and month (Step 3)"

 # Process